 Bring a tape measure to check out any necessary measurements (ie: will your bed frame really fit in that corner?), your phone so you can take photos, and that trusty list of questions mentioned above.
 Before long, you’ll be a pro at showing up, collecting the necessary data, and sprinting off to the next showing.

 ☕️ Don’t exhaust yourself.
 Don’t try to see 20 apartments in one day or 100 in a week.
 In my opinion, that’s just not necessary.
-The longest I have searched for a place is two weeks (because I was being lazy).
-I usually find the place I want after two or three viewings.
-Sometimes one.
+Apartment searches are different for everyone and results depend on so many factors that are out of our control—but we’re being fully optimistic, remember?

 ☕️ If you’re truly overwhelmed... you may want to work with a real estate agent.
 I grew up thinking they were “scammy”, but they actually make the process easier, and a good one can save you a lot of frustration.
 Get clear on the fees they charge and be sure you’re happy with their level of communication before you decide to work with them.